-I. Introduction
+Introduction

 While most of the post-2008 legislative debates on reforming finance were about the functions of government and the functions of finance, some of the most enduring reform proposals have to do with central bank governance.
 These latter proposals focus on two key questions: Who should control the levers of power within central banks, and how should these individuals or organizations be selected?
-The 2008 crisis brought wholesale reforms to some jurisdictions, such as at the Bank of England,2 but central bank governance elsewhere remained untouched.
+The 2008 crisis brought wholesale reforms to some jurisdictions, such as at the Bank of England, but central bank governance elsewhere remained untouched.
 In Europe, for example, the governance structure of the European Central Bank is fixed by treaty, not statute.
-Changes to its governance, although some have sought them, are not easy to accomplish and have not occurred.3
+Changes to its governance, although some have sought them, are not easy to accomplish and have not occurred.2

 The experience of postcrisis central banking in the United States lies in the middle, but it is closer to the European than the British example.
 The Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank") focused on altering the powers of financial regulatory institutions, but it also wrought some important governance changes through the creation of the Financial Stability Oversight Council and the Consumer Financial Protection Bureau.
-Given how much of that authority resided, formally and informally, within the Federal Reserve (Fed) before 2008, these changes are appropriately labeled changes in central bank governance.
+Given how much of that authority resided, formally and informally, within the US Federal Reserve System (Fed) before 2008, these changes are appropriately labeled changes in central bank governance.

 But at the core of the central banking experience, Dodd-Frank left the Fed alone.
-Besides creating a new vice chair for supervision and altering the roles of the boards of directors of the quasi-private Federal Reserve Banks,4 the governance of the Federal Reserve System still exists
+Besides creating a new vice chair for supervision and altering the roles of the boards of directors of the quasi-private Federal Reserve Banks,3 the governance of the Federal Reserve System still exists mostly as it did after its last wholesale reform during Franklin Roosevelt's administration in 1935: it is governed by two committees, the Board of Governors and the Federal Open Market Committee (FOMC).

-2 Salib and Skinner (2019).
+1 Salib and Skinner (2019).

-3 See Zilioli and Riso (2018).
+2 See Zilioli and Riso (2018).